vlkv/vocalizzo_doc/vocalizzo_privacy_policy.md

 Specifically, the recorded audio is used only to detect and visualize the voice pitch of the notes that you sing while using the app.
 Audio recording switches ON only in two cases:

-* On the app screen 'Vocal Range' when the 'MIC' toggle button is ON.
+* On the app screens 'Vocal Range' and 'Pitch Monitor' when the 'MIC' toggle button is ON.
 The recorded audio is used to detect the pitch of the notes that you sing.
 These notes are displayed on the screen and used to adjust your 'vocal range' setting.

 * On the app exercise training screen when you start the melody playback (either by pressing